R. Sarathkumar: 2015–present

 accumulates films in second roles like Nenorakam (2017), Raajakumara (2017), Jaya Janaki Nayaka (2017).
 He made his comeback in Tamil cinema as the main lead in the thriller film, Chennaiyil Oru Naal 2 (2017), a spirit sequel to the 2013 Chennaiyil Oru Naal.
 As reviewed by sify.com, "Sarathkumar is the only saving grace, he looks perfect as a stylish police officer and the actor is the main reason to watch the film until the end".
 For the Hindu press, "this is a role that he can perform in his sleep.
 The film opened to mostly negative reviews.
 In 2018, he starred in a series of Telugu action movies like Naa Peru Surya, Bharat Ane Nenu, Saakshyam and Devadas.
 In 2019, he acted in the Kannada movie Seetharama Kalyana.
 In 2020, Vaanam Kottattum from Dhana and Mani Ratnam is a neat family entertainer with some good emotional moments and memorable performance.
 He starred in pivotal supporting character Periya Pazhuvettaraiyar from Ponniyin Selvan: I (2022) of filmmaker Mani Ratnam.
 He played a father character in family entertainer Varisu (2023).
 The second part of the historic epic drama Ponniyin Selvan: II (2023) was released to massive opening.
 He also did key roles in movies like Custody (2023) and Rangabali (2023) to expand his fan base in Telugu.
 Tamil crime thrillers Por Thozhil (2023) and Paramporul (2023) were both commercial successes.
 He also seen in the Malayalam film Bandra (2023).
 Sarathkumar's starred in The Smile Man (2024), which received positive reviews from the audience, who praised the actor's performance in a captivating and unique role.
+In 2025, the film 3BHK is positioned as a relatable family drama that combines heartfelt performances with strong writing and direction.